-In the last two years I have started to embark on a path towards sustainability in my lifestyle.
-What I buy, what I wear, what I eat and ... my closet.
+In the last two years I have begun to embark on a path towards sustainability in my lifestyle.
+What I buy, what I wear, what I eat and... my closet.
 The truth has not been easy to break with my habits.
-What's more, I know that I still have a long way to go to make the changes that I know are necessary and break some paradigms that we have regarding sustainability.
-I want to tell you some things that I personally apply to make my closet more eco- frendly.
+Moreover, I know that I still have a long way to go to make the changes that I know are necessary and break some paradigms that we have regarding sustainability.
+I want to tell you about some things that I personally apply to make my closet more ecological.

-Please do not think that I am an expert, I still fall into the temptation to buy some things that do not meet these rules, but the first step is to know that we have to change and be aware of the impact of what we buy.
+Please don't think I'm an expert, I'm still tempted to buy some things that don't follow these rules, but the first step is to know that we have to change and to be aware of the impact of what we buy.

-I have to confess that I have always had the chip to "take care of the planet" because I have always been a lover of nature and animals.
+I have to confess that I have always had the chip of "taking care of the planet" because I have always been a lover of nature and animals.
 What I didn't know was the impact my purchases had (specifically in terms of fashion).
-I was a fan of buying fast fashion or fast fashion clothes, there were even many clothes that I bought with the idea of wearing them only once.
+I was a fan of buying fast fashion clothes or fast fashion, even there were many clothes that I bought with the idea of wearing them only once.
 This idea was changing, I saw a documentary and a series where they talk about the entire fashion industry.
 This was a bit traumatic for me.
-Seeing the conditions of the workers and how badly they are paid, definitely generated in me a change in the way I see the garments in the warehouses.
+Seeing the conditions of the workers and how poorly they are paid, definitely generated a change in the way I see the garments in the stores.

-Anyway ...
-I'm going to tell you some of the things that I do to make my closet more eco-frendly.
+Anyway...
+I'm going to tell you about some of the things I do to make my closet more sustainable.

 1. Buy second-hand clothes.

-I know, the first answer is: EWW! ... but I swear it is not bad.
+I know, the first answer is: EWW!... but I swear it's not serious.
 Lately there are many pages where they sell very cool and cute clothes that have been worn once.
-Even many times there are new clothes and you can save a few pesos.
+Many times there are even new clothes and you can save a few pesos.
 Also, if you are a fan of designers, you can find their pieces at an incredible price.

 Obviously it is important to wash the garment before wearing it (just in case).